edbook/undirbuningur_efn/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Undirbúningur í eðlisfræði, Háskóli Íslands, haust 2018
+Undirbúningur í efnafræði, Háskóli Íslands, sumar 2019
 =======================================================

 .. toctree::